ryancdickson/crp-staging/content/index.md

 To align all PKI hierarchies included in the Chrome Root Store on the principle of serving only TLS server authentication use cases, the Chrome Root Program will "phase-out" multi-purpose roots from the Chrome Root Store.

-**Beginning** **June 15, 2026**, the Chrome Root Program will set an [SCTNotAfter constraint](https://source.chromium.org/chromium/chromium/src/+/main:net/cert/root_store.proto;drc=a783c3bab474ff68e675e2753f91c92ca817e072;l=15?q=f:root_store.proto&ss=chromium) on root CA certificates included in the Chrome Root Store for any PKI hierarchy found in violation of the below requirements.
-Once the constraint is applied, Chrome will no longer trust any certificate chaining to the root by default if it is issued more than 90 calendar days following the violation's detection.
+**Beginning** **June 15, 2026**, the Chrome Root Program will phase-out PKI hierarchies found in ivolation of the below requirements.
+In these cases, the phase-out date will be set to 90 calendar days following the violation’s detection.

 1. All corresponding unexpired and unrevoked subordinate CA certificates operated beneath an existing root included in the Chrome Root Store MUST:
     -  when disclosed to the CCADB…
-        -  **prior to June 15, 2026**, include the extendedKeyUsage extension and (a) only assert an extendedKeyUsage purpose of id-kp-serverAuth OR (b) only assert extendedKeyUsage purposes of id-kp-serverAuth and id-kp-clientAuth.
+        -  **before June 15, 2026**, include the extendedKeyUsage extension and (a) only assert an extendedKeyUsage purpose of id-kp-serverAuth OR (b) only assert extendedKeyUsage purposes of id-kp-serverAuth and id-kp-clientAuth.
         -  **on or after June 15, 2026**, include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
     -  NOT contain a public key corresponding to any other unexpired or unrevoked certificate that asserts different extendedKeyUsage values.
 2. All corresponding unexpired and unrevoked subscriber certificates issued on or after **June 15, 2026**, MUST include: